Last Updated on October 23, 2021 by queenie mak

 If you are already exploring Stanley, a charming coastal town or hiking the famous Violet Hill and Twins hike, you definitely should include the short hike to Rhino Rock.

 Want to explore Hong Kong with a tour?
 Check out one of these exciting tours:

-There are some of my favourite easy hikes in Hong Kong.
+There are some of my favourite short and easy hikes in Hong Kong.
 I’m sure there are more!
 And when I discover them, I will include them in this post.
 So make sure to bookmark this page and return often.

 And in the meantime, which of these easy hiking trails in HK will you try?
 Let me know in the comments.